Mayor proclaims LEGION WEEK

 Poppy Fund cheques to Jo Brant and Juravinski

-Branch 60 was proud to present cheques from the Poppy Fund to Joseph Brant Hospital Foundation and Juravinski Hospital & Cancer Centre recently.
+Branch 60 was proud to present cheques from the Poppy Fund to Joseph Brant Hospital Foundation and Juravinski Hospital & Cancer Centre in 2023.

 Poppy Fund co-chairs Gerry Bardy (left) and Barry Moore (right) present a cheque to Leon Denbok, Chair of the Joseph Brant Hospital Foundation.